 The Boer War broke out in October.
 Dartmouth boys who sailed for South Africa with the First Contingent of Canadian troops were Lieutenant John C. Oland, Alexander Forsyth, Archibald Patterson, Joseph Lenihan, Thomas Harrison, George James, Berton Cameron and Arthur Trider.*

 In subsequent months more Dartmouth and Halifax boys enlisted for service in the several Canadian Contingents which sailed from the Dockyard in winter, and always carried a full load of horses purchased around the countryside.
-Harry Tobin of “Brookhouse” in Woodlawn mentioned on page 482 was in London at the outbreak of war but had been rejected for the army.
+Harry Tobin of “Brookhouse” in Woodlawn was in London at the outbreak of war but had been rejected for the army.
 So he stowed away on a troopship, and upon arrival at Cape Town was accepted into the South African Light Horse under the command of Colonel Byng afterwards Governor-General of Canada.
 Winston Churchill was attached to this branch as a war correspondent.
-The London Times 5-volume History of the War in South Africa published in 1909 in its account of Tobin’s achievement mentioned on page 482 of this book says:
+The London Times 5-volume History of the War in South Africa published in 1909 in its account of Tobin’s achievement says:

 “One man, Corporal Tobin, a sailor, scrambled up far ahead of his comrades, and the whole army saw a tiny figure standing alone on the top of the great hill waving his hat as a signal that the enemy had fled”.